Best Battery Maintainers: Keep Your Car Battery In Prime Condition

 Battery Maintainer Pricing

 - $200 and above: The upper range of battery maintainers is also fairly limited to professional-grade maintainers with large battery bank capacities.
-Tenders up to 10 banks, for example, are common in this range.
+Maintainers up to 10 banks, for example, are common in this range.
 You'll also find the most user-friendly options here.

 Amperage is the amount of current that can flow from the device to a battery.
 Higher amps tend to mean faster charging times, but this isn't always desirable for a battery maintainer.
 Since most maintainers are meant for long-term use, low-amp models use less energy to keep batteries full.
 If you want a quick recharge time, however, high amps are beneficial.

 Many high-amp battery maintainers come with different charging modes for different scenarios.
-Tenders that can actually charge a dead battery will often have a "fast charge" mode where the full amp limit is used to deliver a lot of juice in a short amount of time.
+Maintainers that can actually charge a dead battery will often have a "fast charge" mode where the full amp limit is used to deliver a lot of juice in a short amount of time.
 "Maintenance" modes are common for keeping batteries charged over a long period of time.

 Charging any kind of battery can be dangerous, especially if the charger or maintainer doesn't have a few safety features to keep the power controlled.
 Common safety features include spark-proof clamps, reverse polarity protection/warnings, auto volt and amp limits to prevent overcharging, and short circuit protection.
 Smart battery maintainers tend to make the most use of these features automatically so you don't have to worry about safe charging; it's just plug-and-play operation.

 - Smart Features: Charging a battery normally isn't as simple as plugging it in and waiting for it to get full; at least, now without some help.
 Smart features that monitor the battery's charge are important for preventing overcharging.
-This is what makes most tenders different from trickle chargers that deliver a constant charge.
+This is what makes most maintainers different from trickle chargers that deliver a constant charge.
 Maintainers can shut off the juice when necessary, while trickle chargers keep working no matter what.

 Best Battery Maintainers Reviews & Recommendations 2019

-Best Battery Maintainer Overall: Battery Tender Battery Management System
+Best Overall: Battery Tender Battery Management System

 The Battery Tender Management System offers bulk battery maintenance capabilities that are meant for handling several batteries at once.
 The benefit of this multi-battery approach should be noticeable to multivehicle owners or professional mechanics: You can tend to more vehicles at once.
 Within the company's battery management system, there are several models that increase the size of the bank, from 2-10 batteries at a time.

 The larger bank tending options may seem like overkill for the average vehicle owner, but anything above the four-bank batteries will be perfect for professional use or multi-vehicle owners.
-Unfortunately, these models come with short leads, making it difficult to reach multiple batteries sitting inside multiple vehicles at the same time without parking the vehicles just right so everything fits within reach of the tender.
+Unfortunately, these models come with short leads, making it difficult to reach multiple batteries sitting inside multiple vehicles at the same time without parking the vehicles just right so everything fits within reach of the maintainer.

-Best Battery Maintainer Value: NOCO Genius
+Best Value: NOCO Genius

 NOCO's Genius battery charger and maintainer combo come in at a budget price with some advanced, smart features to protect the battery, your vehicle, and, possibly, yourself.
-As a result, this is a good tender option to consider if you want something that takes away the danger and challenge of bringing an automotive battery back from the dead.
+As a result, this is a good maintainer option to consider if you want something that takes away the danger and challenge of bringing an automotive battery back from the dead.
 Its portable size also makes it a great option to bring around on trips.

-The tender series comes with several options ranging from 0.75 to 26 amps, with a four-bank 4.4-amp tender thrown into the mix for good measure.
+The maintainer series comes with several options ranging from 0.75 to 26 amps, with a four-bank 4.4-amp maintainer thrown into the mix for good measure.
 Great for beginners, the instructions are easy to follow and accurately reflect the basic charging and tending process of the device.
 The design of the box is strong, sturdy, and can be mounted permanently to a solid surface.
 While working, the low-amp models do a good job of staying cool on the surface.

-As a budget-focused, hybrid automatic battery charger and maintainer, the device has a few shortcomings compared to dedicated tenders.
+As a budget-focused, hybrid automatic battery charger and maintainer, the device has a few shortcomings compared to dedicated maintainers.
 Visually, all you get is some indicator lights; its lack of a display means it can't show voltage.
 The crocodile clips have a slightly awkward shape where the plastic can interfere or hang up on the battery itself.

-Best Battery Maintainer Honorable Mention: Battery Tender Plus
+Honorable Mention: Battery Tender Plus

-The Battery Tender Plus, like the Battery Tender Junior, is about as good as it gets when it comes to a single-bank smart battery charger and tender.
+The Battery Tender Plus, like the Battery Tender Junior, is about as good as it gets when it comes to a single-bank smart battery charger and maintainer.
 Packing in a lot of smart features into a relatively small, compact body, the Plus is a 1.25-amp battery charger and maintainer that does a lot of the heavy lifting in terms of finding the appropriate charge for a battery based on its type and power level.
 The device can also automatically switch between charging and maintenance modes for long-term battery support.

 On the negative side, the included alligator clips are on the small side, making it difficult to clamp them onto larger posts.
 The LED indicators can also be confusing since there is only a red LED for charging and a green LED for the completed status.
-An actual level indicator would be better to get an accurate sense of where the tender is during charging operations.
+An actual level indicator would be better to get an accurate sense of where the maintainer is during charging operations.

 - Take some time to consider the output of a potential battery maintainer.
 Higher amounts of amps are good for fast charging but will use more energy, so low-amp outputs are good to consider for energy saving gains.

 - A good battery maintainer should be easy to use.
-The most simple process is a simple plug-and-play setup: connect the clamps to the terminals, turn on the tender, and let it do its work.
+The most simple process is a simple plug-and-play setup: connect the clamps to the terminals, turn on the maintainer, and let it do its work.